jebintithi33/prng_assignment/README.md

 ### How to Run:
 1. Open a file in google colab
-2. Copy paste the pyhton code to the file
+2. Copy paste the python code to the file
 3. Run all cells
 4. See the plots saved in the same directory